-- In order to shift gears towards your goal, you have to act as the architect of your most ideal future and not a slave of your behavioral patterns.
+- To shift gears towards your goal, you have to act as the architect of your most ideal future and not a slave of your behavioral patterns.

-- To receive a level of self-actualization (your innate ability and right to reach your highest creativity potential), you have to first strip the layers of cognitive baggage piled in your subconscious mind.
+- To receive a self-actualization level (your innate ability and right to reach your highest creativity potential), you have first to strip the layers of cognitive baggage piled in your subconscious mind.

 These are my three fundamental strategies for creating long-lasting change instead of temporary breakthroughs:

-I recommend you to breakdown your goals into a longterm goal and short-term goals.
+I recommend you to breakdown your goals into long-term goals and short-term goals.

-Be realistic what you can and can`t achieve in a six or three months frame, and focus on the progress you make, and not on the areas you`re still working on.
+Be realistic about what you can and can`t achieve in a six or three months frame, and focus on the progress you make and not on the areas you`re still working on.

 The bigger the change you want to make is, the smaller the daily changes should be.
 You can`t possibly outdo years of behavioral patterns in one month regardless of your discipline and motivation.